 Deb’s existing foot injury was causing her a lot of pain after yesterday’s walk, so she hired an e-bike from Stewart Island Electric Bikes.
 She said it was amazing to ride and really reasonable too.
 As Christine and I slogged up the hills on foot, she went sailing past us on the bike!

 Stewart Island kiwi night tour

-In the evening, we went to the pub for dinner and had some very good fish, mussels, and chips, then headed to the wharf to go on the Kiwi night tour.
+In the evening, we went to the pub for dinner and had some very good fish, mussels, and chips, then headed to the wharf to go on the Kiwi night tour (check for discount).
 The boat takes you out from Halfmoon Bay and across Paterson Inlet to Little Glory Cove.
 Along the way, we stopped to see sea lions basking on the rocks and penguins on the shore.
 We also had an albatross come bob alongside the boat and pose for photographs.

 Once at the cove, everyone was given a torch and instructions.
 Then, the guide led us along the paths through the bush and out to the beach.
 In a single file silent line, we followed each other in the darkness.
 Every now and then the guide would stop, the torch beams would all disappear, and the red beam of the guide’s torch would scour the bush.